RozitaTeymourzadeh/Blockchain_Application_P5/README.md

 Method: POST
 Description: To register and publish the information.

-/showevent
+/getQueryEvent
 Method: GET
+Description: To search to the specific event using event ID.

+/getQueryEvent
+Method: POST
+Description: To see to the specific event using event ID.

+/show
+Method: GET
 Description: Display the PeerList and the BlockChain.

-Use the helpful function BlockChain.show() in the starter code to display the BlockChain, and add your own function to display the PeerList.
+/canonical
+Method: GET
+Description: Display event information.

 /upload
 Method: GET